-Three months ended March 31, 2023 statement of losses compared with previous quarters in 2022 and 2021
+Three months ended June 30, 2023 statement of losses compared with previous quarters

-Interest income fluctuates as it depends on the balance of short term cash investments from quarter to quarter and the interest rate on short term investments.
+Interest income fluctuates as it depends on the balance of short-term cash investments from quarter to quarter and the interest rate on short term investments.

 In general, there are no systematic identifiable factors that cause variations in the selected quarterly financial information.
 Losses are different due to timing of exploration expenditures which is dependent on workability due to weather and availability of financing.